Mahmood-Anaam/News-Reader-Flutter/README.md

 - `sqflite: ^2.3.2`
 - `flutter_dotenv: ^5.1.0`

-## Download
+## APK Deployment

-You can download the APK file for the News Reader application from the following link:
+The application is available for download in APK format for Android devices at the following link:
 [Download APK](https://drive.google.com/drive/folders/1ESh6ONP5P5DzblpF1gDr-E5j3LBMWhgx?usp=sharing)

-## License
+## Contribution

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+We welcome contributions!
+Please fork the repository and submit pull requests with clear descriptions of your changes.